 Find content that isn’t doing its job properly.
-You want a low dwell time with some content — for instance, your FAQ page.
+You can expect a low engagement time with some content — for instance, your FAQ page.
 People who go to FAQ pages usually have a single question they want an answer to.
-If they’re taking five minutes on your page, that might show it’s hard to navigate or understand.
+If your average sessions last more than five minutes on your page, that might show it’s hard to navigate or understand.
 If you’ve got an FAQ page with a high time on page, rewrite it to improve your users’ overall experience.

 What you can do with this data: Use this data to make your users’ journey smoother.
 If people are often going from A to B to C, could you make their journey smoother by making it possible to go from A directly to C?

-Understand what critical steps users who converted took to get to conversion.
+And one more: Understand what critical steps users took to get to conversion.
 If you know that people who watched your explainer video are more likely to convert, you could try promoting that video or the key pieces of information around your website and social media.

 6. Click-Through Rate

-Your click-through rate shows what percentage of people who see your PPC ads or organic results and click on them.
+Your click-through rate helps you gauge the ratio of people who see your PPC ads or organic results and click on them.